2017–18 North American winter: First storm (January 12–13)

+Second storm (January 16–18)

-The second one, although much less widespread than the first one, crossed Southern, Midwestern, and Northeastern United States and brought snow to places that rarely see it.
+A widespread winter storm impacted a large portion Southern, Midwestern, and Northeastern United States and brought snow to places that rarely see it.
 This storm hit Texas and the Midwest on January 16, 2018.
 Then, the storm impacted New England and Mid-Atlantic states on January 17.
 Up to 2 in fell in Shreveport, Louisiana, marking the first time more than an inch of snow fell in Shreveport since 2015.
+Snow around Shreveport resulted in Interstate 49 shutting down in the area.
 Austin, Houston, and San Antonio, Texas saw many vehicle accidents because of sleet and freezing rain on the morning of January 16.
 This led to an overwhelming number of vehicular accidents, such as several accidents in the Dallas-Fort Worth metroplex near Canton.
 In Galveston, hundreds of pipes froze and burst, depleting the city's water reserves to drought levels and forcing Galveston County and Chambers County to implement mandatory water conservation measures until the pipes could be fixed.
 Florida observed snow for the third time during the winter, with snow and freezing rain observed in portions of the Florida Panhandle.
 Snow fell in Crestview and DeFuniak Springs while freezing rain fell in Fort Walton Beach.
 Pensacola saw sleet which accumulated on grass and vehicles.
 The Bob Sikes Bridge to Pensacola Beach was closed due to ice.
 In North Carolina on January 17, Winston-Salem received 6 in of snow, Greensboro had 6 in to 8 in, Burlington had 8 in to 9 in, and part of Durham had 9.5 in, while areas to the north of Durham had 10 in to 12 in.
 Snow fell on portions of the East Coast and Northeast.
 East Machias, Maine got 11 in, Stockbridge, Massachusetts got 11 in, Rosendale, New York got 10 in, Loyseville, Pennsylvania got 9.5 in, Dover, New Hampshire got 8 in, Canaan, Connecticut got 7 in, and Wantage, New Jersey got 6.4 in.
 Ten people were killed due to the storm, and numerous roads were shut down as well.

 Mid-February Mid-Atlantic winter storm

 On February 17–18, a quick-moving winter storm swept through the Mid-Atlantic states, bringing a swath of 6–10 in across the area, which some hadn't seen since early January due to warmer-than-average temperatures.
 The system intensified once offshore, but its impacts caused widespread disruption and slippery roads across metro areas in the overnight hours.
 Ice accumulations also occurred and served to sag some trees in Virginia.
+A person died due to a fatal crash on Interstate 99.